truenas/middleware/docs/userguide/index.rst

 problems, detects silent data corruptions caused by transient hardware issues, and provides early alerts to disk failures.
 If you have consumer-quality drives, consider a weekly scrubbing schedule.
 If you have datacenter-quality drives, consider a monthly scrubbing schedule.

-D
-epending upon the amount of data, a scrub can take a long time.
+Depending upon the amount of data, a scrub can take a long time.
 Scrubs are I/O intensive and can negatively impact performance.
 They should be scheduled for evenings or weekends to minimize the impact to users.

 A ZFS scrub only checks used disk space.
 To check unused disk space, schedule a S.M.A.R.T.
 Test_ *Type* of